docd27/RickDirect/README.md

     - Listens on loopback port 6001.

 ## Deployment
 You will need to make sure there is no http / network buffering happening between node and the client.
-This will probably involve explicitly configuring anything in front of it like nginx etc to not proxy / buffer, and it performs best over HTTP/2 for those same reasons.
+This will probably involve explicitly configuring anything in front of it like nginx etc to not cache / buffer, and it performs best over HTTP/2 for those same reasons.
 We're abusing chunked Transfer-Encoding to make this work.